luanalouza/pygame_Traffic_challenge/README.md

 Download the Game: Download the game from the repository.
 Look for the .exe file in the downloaded contents.
 Run the Game: Locate the .exe file on your computer.
 Double-click on the .exe file to run the game.
 The game window should open.
 Play the Game: You’ll be controlling a car driving in the opposite direction of traffic.
 Your objective is to avoid colliding with the oncoming cars.
 Use the specified controls to maneuver your car.

-End the Game: You can close the game window at any time to stop playing.
+End the Game:

+You can close the game window at any time to stop playing.
-Replay: To play again, simply double-click the .exe file again.
-Enjoy the thrill of driving against traffic and testing your reflexes and decision-making skills!
-Remember, the objective is to avoid collisions.
-Happy gaming! 😊

 Technologies Used